 , cancer research).

-The company's Agensys subsidiary, which develops cancer treatments, broke ground on a new research facility in Santa Monica, California in 2011.
+The company's Agensys subsidiary, which develops cancer treatments, opened a new research facility in Santa Monica, California.
 Astellas Pharma US also added a facility in Redwood City, California, through the 2011 acquisition of full control of its Perseid Therapeutics venture.
-At the end of 2012 Astellas Pharma shut down its Durham, North Carolina, location (Urogenix, urology research), transferring the research activities to another R&D center in Japan.
+Astellas Pharma shuttered its Durham, North Carolina, location (Urogenix, urology research), transferring the research activities to another R&D center in Japan.

-The Americas segment of the global Astellas organization (primarily consisting of US operations) accounts for about 20% of revenues.
-Revenues in 2012 for the segment were about $2.2 billion (out of Astellas' total global earnings of some $11.8 billion), a 7% increase over 2011 results (prior to conversion to Japanese currency) attributed to strong sales of Vesicare, Lexiscan, Mycamine, and Tarceva.
-Revenues from sales of Prograf declined more than 20%, however, due to generic competition.
+The Americas segment of the global Astellas organization (primarily consisting of US operations) accounts for about 25% of revenues.
+Revenues in 2014 for the segment were about $2.8 billion (out of Astellas' total global earnings of some $11 billion), a 28% decrease from 2013 results attributed to increased demand for XTANDI and Myrbetriq.
+Astellas also logged VESIcare and Lexiscan sales gains, as well as a boost in income from anticancer drug Tarceva.
+Revenues from the sale of Prograf declined, however, due to continued generic competition.

-Astellas Pharma US gains additional products through acquisitions and by forming development and licensing partnerships with other drugmakers.
-For instance, the company is developing a prostate cancer drug with Medivation, and its Agensys subsidiary is working with Seattle Genetics on other cancer treatments.
-The company also markets infectious disease treatment AmBisome in the US market through a licensing agreement with Gilead Sciences.
+Astellas Pharma US picks up additional products through acquisitions and by forming development and licensing partnerships with other drugmakers.
+For instance, the company is developing a prostate cancer drug with

 Mergers and Acquisitions